Green Church (and Lent Course 2020)

 We had planned a meeting with Miriam McDonald on "Holistic Restoration", but that was cancelled due to Covid19.
 Miriam has now produced a podcast which you can read at https://www.holisticrestoration.co.uk/podcast.html

-We are planning an Eco Afternoon on Sunday 25 July 2021 - more details soon.
+We are planned an Eco Afternoon on Sunday 25 July 2021 - but Covid killed that too.